MisterHims/react-tsx/README.md

 ### Structure rearrangement

-For more clarity in our project, it is important to restructure it according to our needs:
+For more clarity in our project, it's important to restructure it according to our needs:

 - Create a folder named 'styles' inside the 'src' folder and move all our css files (index.css and app.css)